xuchen66/sphinx-emdocs/source/serialem-note-more-about-XY-position.rst

 in buffer A.

-I should point out that this perhaps reflects one of the most fundamental differences between SerialEM and other data collection software - it doesn't rely on the template at all.
+I should point out that this perhaps reflects one of the most fundamental differences between SerialEM and other data collection software - it doesn't rely on fixed template at all.
 As long as an item in a valid map is defined (picked), **SerialEM** will drive the stage there!
 For example, for a lacey grid with no regular size holes, SerialEM can go to the target positions precisely wherever they are defined as point items.